esync-network/docs/docs/security/smart_contract_analysis_tools.md

 ---
 # Smart Contract Analysis Tools

-The following contains a list of tools that can be used to analyse the security of smart contracts.
-Even these tools are very useful, it is still recommended to do a manual security audit by specialized firms.
+The following contains a list of tools that can be used to analyze the security of smart contracts.
+Although these tools are very useful, it is still recommended to do a manual security audit by specialized firms.

 ## Static Analysis